 We’re quickly coming up on the busy holiday season.
 It’s hard to believe that Thanksgiving is NEXT WEEK and Christmas is only FIVE AND A HALF WEEKS from today.
 Wowsa!

 Somehow, in the hustle and bustle of the busy holiday season, there are times when homeschooling can feel like a grind.
 The weather is starting to be colder and grayer (at least in Northern climates like Michigan.)
-We have tons of extra planning and preparation on our plates.
+And we have tons of extra planning and preparation on our plates.

 Here are 7 Ways to do a Homeschool Shake Up Over the Holidays:

-We’ve got some fun stuff planned in our household this coming holiday season.
+We have some fun stuff planned in our household this coming holiday season.
 For example, our family LOVES Star Wars.
-In anticipation of the new Star Wars movie coming out in December, we’ve already planned a Star Wars Marathon for the Friday after Thanksgiving where we’ll be watching Episodes 1-6 back to back.
+In anticipation of the new Star Wars movie coming out in December, we’ve already planned a Star Wars Marathon for the Friday after Thanksgiving where we’ll be watching all 8 episodes back to back.

 Question: Do you normally continue with your regular homeschooling schedule over the holidays?
 Or do you shake things up a bit?
 Please leave a comment below.